pchp250g8-home-c-tutorials/c-bcc-console-productofelems/README.md

 ProductOfElems.
 C Tutorials.
 Embarcadero Rad Studio IDE.
 Simple Input/Output.
 Arrays.
 Algorithms.
 Console application.
-A console application in the C++ programming language.
+A console application in the C programming language.
 The program does the following:
    1. Asks the user to enter the number of elements in the array.
    2. Allocates memory and creates a dynamic array with the number of elements entered previously.